Featured work

 Precision medicine is empowered by identifying robust drug response biomarkers.
 However, experimental noise in drug high-throughput screens can lead to biased estimates of biomarker-drug response associations.

-Here, we introduce a novel, flexible dose-response fitting algorithm based on Gaussian processes to produce confidence intervals for drug response.
+Here, we introduce a novel, flexible dose-response fitting algorithm based on Gaussian processes (GPs) to produce confidence intervals for drug response.
 In addition to this new dose-response metric, we provide a Bayesian framework which incorporates the uncertainty estimates for the identification of biomarkers.
 This suggests the importance of quantifying uncertainty for in vitro drug experiments and advances the development of precision medicine by improving reproducibility of biomarker association studies.

 Read our manuscript on eLife.